scott-anderson-wc/cs210pub/reading/cloud9.md

 ## Sharing

 I can see exactly what you see if you share your workspace with me.
 (No copying files around.)
-Be sure to do the following:
+In fact, you *must* share your workspace with me and with the tutors in order for us to grade your work.
+Be sure to do the
+following:

 * click `share` in the upper right, next to the big gear
 * enter my email address `scott.anderson@wellesley.edu` as the person to invite